 Do them a favor and create a gift guide (or a section within your existing guide) that spotlights easy-to-buy and crowd-pleasing gifts.
 You could include your bestsellers or items that are practical and can be used by a lot of people.

-Total Wine & More did just that last year.
-The beverage retailer sent a last-minute gift guide which had gift recommendations based on top-selling wines, award-winning spirits, and beverage accessories.
+Total Wine & More did just that a while back.
+The beverage retailer sent a last-minute gift guide that had gift recommendations based on top-selling wines, award-winning spirits, and beverage accessories.

 And if all else fails, market your gift cards.
 They’re the perfect option for customers who are in a rush and are unsure of what to buy.